-NOTE: Cooperative purchasing programs are distinguishable from joint procurements.
-A “Joint Procurement” is a method of contracting in which two or more purchasers agree from the outset to use a single solicitation and enter into a single contract with a vendor for the delivery of goods and/or services.
+Cooperative purchasing programs are distinguishable from joint procurements.
+A "joint procurement" is a method of contracting in which two or more purchasers agree from the outset to use a single solicitation and enter into a single contract with a vendor for the delivery of goods and/or services.
 FEMA sees fewer compliance issues with joint procurements.
-While joint procurements are not the focus of this fact sheet, they still must comply with the federal procurement requirements.

 While the federal procurement standards encourage the use of cooperative purchasing where appropriate, non-state applicants should exercise caution when using such programs and work closely with the procuring entity to ensure compliance with the federal procurement standards found at 2 C.F.R. §§ 200.318- 200.326.